-The model extents have been selected to align with LiDAR information available and to locally focus on the key areas of the Townships and major cross drainage structures.
-The extents were also determined by Council's brief and the requirement of the majority of the catchment to be modelled hydraulically.
+The model extents have been selected to align with LiDAR information available and in order to locally focus on the key areas of the Townships and major cross drainage structures.
+The extents were also determined by Council's brief.

 6.2 Boundaries